AnthonyDalke/f1data/piastri/README.md

 This repository contains the following files and directories:

-- `src`: Python scripts
+- `src`: Directory for Python scripts
-- `config`: Configuration files housing code blocks such as SQL scripts
-- `docs`: Reference materials on the project's data architecture and data modeling
-- `tests`: Unit testing scripts
+- `docs`: Directory for reference and EDA materials such as Jupyter notebooks
+- `functions`: Directory for Python files defining functions imported in scripts saved to `src` directory
+- `init-db.sql`: File containing SQL queries to create Postgres schemas, tables, and indexes
+- `requirements.txt`: File specifying Python dependencies
+- `Dockerfile`: File configuring the Docker container to utilize in this project
+- `docker-compose.yml`: File building a Postgres database with `init-db.sql` and running an ETL script in the `src` directory